grismedis/WebGL-resources/README.md

-# WebGL-resources
+# WebGL resources
-All cool things found on the Internet regarding WebGL
+All cool resources to facilitate learning WebGL and using it.

 ## Books
 1. [The book of Shaders](https://thebookofshaders.com/) by Patricio Gonzalez Vivo and Jen Lowe.